The Best Water for Plants + Watering Tips for Your Houseplants

 You can purchase a reverse osmosis system for your home to filter water which is more cost-effective than purchasing bottled water.

-There are many home filtration systems available that are easy to install and quit costs effective.
+There are many home filtration systems available that are easy to install and quite cost-effective.

-One of the most commonly know at home filtered that uses an activated carbon filter are Brita water filters.
+One of the most commonly known home filters that use an activated carbon filter is the Brita water filter.

-Brita-filtered water will remove the odors and chemicals like chlorine, lead, asbestos, and benzene from the water.
+Brita-filtered water will remove odors and chemicals like chlorine, lead, asbestos, and benzene from the water.

 This makes it safer than directly using water straight from the tap.